mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **CLAN COMM**
-The standard Aslan personal communicator has dedicated channels for the owner’s family, pride and clan in addition to normal comm features.
-The gift of a clan comm to an outsider is an expression of trust and honor; illegal possession of another clan’s comm is an insult.
+The standard Aslan personal communicator has dedicated channels for the owner's family, pride and clan in addition to normal comm features.
+The gift of a clan comm to an outsider is an expression of trust and honor; illegal possession of another clan's comm is an insult.

 Modification TL Kg Cost
 Clan Comm 7 — Cr150